boldare/boldare-tech/content/posts/2018-04-03--doctrine-new-dql-operator-and-objects/index.md

 Sometimes we need to pull data from the database that doesn't translate to an entity.
 For example, we want to obtain an entity and `SUM()` of one of its fields in one query.
+Or three different `SUM()`s for statistics.
 To do that, the most objective-oriented solution is passing the data to a Data Transfer Object.

 ## Does NEW keyword help?

 The `NEW` keyword, available since Doctrine 2.4, unfortunately currently allows only scalar values passed to DTO's constructor.
 Example:

 ```php
 <?php